trinity-tech-io/feeds-capsule/README.md

 If you are looking for an update-to-date social style dApp with the following characteristics:

 - Sign-in with decentralised DID
-- You own all your social datum from your feeds
+- You own all your social data from your feeds
 - Multiple connections to service/node providers

-***congratulations*** !!!
+***Congratulations*** !!!
 This is the one and I hope you love it.

 ## 2. Features